 Another great song follows, entitled “Wandering Stranger.”
 I have always considered Richie a ballad king and this song does not disappoint.
 It would easily fit in between “Truly” and “Hello” on any compilation collection.
 This song talks about feeling lost while in love.

 Side 2 continues with some upbeat tracks (“Round and Round,” and “You Are”).
 The last two songs highlight Richie’s writing, vocal, and instrumental ability and are the gems of this release.
 Richie’s voice is perfectly suited between him and a piano.
 “You Mean More to Me” and “Just Put Some Love in Your Heart” prove this.
 These songs show the foundation where Richie’s later duet with Diana Ross, “Endless Love,” was born.

-Given the status of Richie’s love life in the next 4 or so years shows where the sentiments and emotions of these songs come from.
+Given the status of Richie’s love life in the next 4 or so years show where the sentiments and emotions of these songs come from.
 In 1975 he had married his high school sweetheart, Brenda.
 In the mid 1980’s Richie began a relationship with a lady named Diane and Brenda discovered this relationship by pretending to be room service to their Beverly Hills hotel room.
 A physical fight pursued leading to Brenda’s arrest and later her and Richie’s divorce.

 This album is nonchalantly mixed with both romantic and breakup songs.
 Were these the beginning of Lionel’s mixed feelings?